343dev/optimizt/MIGRATION.md

 # Migration

+## 8.0.1 → 9.0.0

+The main change in the new version is how Optimizt handles file processing.
+Before, the result was stored in memory until all files were processed.
+This could cause the app to crash if it ran out of memory, leading to a loss of optimization results.
+Now, each file is processed one by one, and the result is saved to disk immediately.
+Logging events also happen in real-time, instead of waiting until all files are done.

+Previously, if you tried to create an AVIF or WebP file that already existed, an error message would appear in the log.
+Now, it shows an informational message, but only if you use the --verbose option.

+To handle AVIF files, Optimizt uses the sharp module, which uses the libheif library.
+However, libheif doesn't support converting to animated AVIF (AVIS).
+In earlier versions, Optimizt would quietly convert animated GIFs into static AVIF.
+But from this version, an error will show up if you try to do this.

+The logic for creating file structures when using the --output option has also changed.
+Now, the original file structure will be recreated inside the output folder, starting from the folder passed to the app.
+Who knows how this worked before, but hopefully, it works better now!

 ## 7.0.2 → 8.0.0

 Optimizt now checks for the EXIF Orientation tag before processing images and rotates the resulting image accordingly.